BlackBerry Torch 9860 review

 Since there are few reviews I thought I'd update mine.
 I've had no problems with the phone.
 It needs charging every two days, with light usage.
 To date there have been 2 software updates from BB, both have been transparent.
 The predictive text is very good and I tend to use the phone in portrait when using the keyboard.
 I have purchased a BB case made specifically for the 9860, I think this helps with battery life and protection; also got some screen protectors from Amazon that are good and don't interfere with the screen operation.
 Overall 2 months in and very happy with the phone.
 I've upgraded my rating as the battery performance is equally as poor on the major competitors.

 Reviewed by Naomi from Uk on 19th Dec 2011

-This phone is rubbish.it always freezes and the battery power is poor.don't
+This phone is rubbish.it always freezes and the battery power is poor.don't buy this rubbish.